ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : A variable-length integer indicating the context ID of the datagram (see
 {{datagram-contexts}}).
-Whether or not this field is present depends on whether the least-significant bit of the Encoded Stream ID, as described above.
+Whether or not this field is present depends on whether the least-significant bit of the Encoded Stream ID is set, as described above.
 If the receiver of a datagram does not support Context IDs, it will drop any datagram that contains a context ID.
+If the Context ID field is not present, this datagram is associated with the default context (which has its Context ID set to 0).

 HTTP Datagram Payload: